CTSRD-CHERI/cheri-c-programming/src/limitations/bounds-imprecision.md

   This involves improvements to compiler analysis, the use of trapping bounds-setting instructions to ensure fail-closedd behavior, and optional support for additional alignment and padding.
+  Early experiments with the CheriBSD kernel suggest that migrating to a deterministically safe sub-object bounds mode can be feasible with potentially modest disruption to the codebase (at least for the kernel).
+The main sources of friction appear to be Variable Length Arrays (VLAs).
+The toolchain can be extended to introduce padding to ensure sub-object representability; however, there are open questions to quantify the disruption to structure padding, whether this is acceptable and whether this can be automated.